maazahmed23456/BIST-for-Carry-Select-Adder/README.md

-# Low-Power-Scan-Cell-and-Chain
+# Low-Power-Scan-Cell-and-LFSR
-Design of Low Power Scan Cell and Scan Chain in Verilog using Xilinx Vivado
+Design of Low Power Scan Cell and LFSR in Verilog using Xilinx Vivado